matthewlilley/trident/README.md

 - [MasterDeployer](./contracts/deployer/MasterDeployer.sol) is used to add/remove factories for various pool types.
 Users call `MasterDeployer` to deploy new pools from whitelisted factories.
 - `MasterDeployer` also controls the fee percentage that goes to [xSUSHI](https://etherscan.io/address/0x8798249c2E607446EfB7Ad49eC89dD1865Ff4272#code), the `barFeeTo` address.
 - `MasterDeployer` has an `owner` (ops multisig), that'll control these parameters.
-- [TridentRouter](./contracts/TridentRouter.sol) is the main contract that allows interacting with various pools.
+- [Router](./contracts/Router.sol) is the main contract that allows interacting with various pools.
 It is used to initiate swaps and manage liquidity.
-- `TridentRouter` is the contract that gets whitelisted in BentoBox as the master app to transfer user tokens in/out of Trident pools and BentoBox.
+- `Router` is the contract that gets whitelisted in BentoBox as the master app to transfer user tokens in/out of Trident pools and BentoBox.

 ## Tines: Routing Engine